Adopt-a-JSR/java-8-benchmarks/README.md

 * Purchase Recommendation system (a la Amazon)
  - needs imperative version
 * Auto-correlation
+ - requires benchmark harness to be written
+* Re-encode strings into different character sets
- - requires benchmark to be written
+ - requires benchmark harness to be written

 Ideas for future Benchmarks
 ---------------------------